Glossary of Terms

 Gift Aid–Money that does not have to be repaid, such as grants or scholarships.

 Loan–A type of funding involving an institution (bank, college, or organization) permitting an individual to borrow a sum of money with the understanding that the individual will repay the amount borrowed plus interest.
+Repayment is normally six months after graduation or after a student drops below one-half time status.

 Need–Demonstrated eligibility for financial aid as determined by comparing a school’s Cost of Attendance (COA) with the Expected Family Contribution (EFC).
 Need = COA – EFC.
 Demonstrated need is a federal term and is the dollar figure that establishes the maximum amount of need-based financial aid that can be provided to a student from all sources.